 What We Do

-One in four Michigan children goes hungry every day, and Kids’ Food Basket is working to change that.
+Through our Sack Supper program, kids get well-balanced nutritious meals, filling the gap schools and parents often can't afford.
 We attack childhood hunger by providing nutritious evening meals to kids, and engaging our community through volunteering and education.

 - Serves kids directly.
-During the school year, Sack Suppers are distributed within the classroom at 38 sites, to ensure every student who needs one can easily get one.
+During the school year, Sack Suppers are distributed within the classroom at 42 sites, to ensure every student who needs one can easily get one.
 During the summer, Sack Suppers are distributed at park sites each weekday.
 Our Sack Suppers fill a gap that schools and parents often cannot afford, in a way that is accessible and safe for kids.

 Each Sack Supper is powered by the love and support of our community.
-By partnering with individuals, families, businesses, food resources, other nonprofits, schools and teachers, Kids' Food Basket helps ensure that lunch is not the last meal of the day for nearly 5,000 kids.
+By partnering with individuals, families, businesses, food resources, other nonprofits, schools and teachers, Kids' Food Basket helps ensure that lunch is not the last meal of the day for nearly 7,500 kids.
 Learn more about our Sack Supper program, or find out how we engage youth through our Kids Helping Kids program.